Miaoyanwang/signT/data/readme.txt

 brain_binary_IQ.RData (preferred): brain connectivity data (no response).
 Not used yet.

+airline_select_data.RData: used in my collaborative paper with Anru.
+Details in https://arxiv.org/abs/2012.09996

 bbnet68_spatial_orientation.RData (neutral): brain connectivity data (no response). supervised version used in matrix regression paper.
 Unsupervised version has not been used yet.

 alyawarradata.mat (not preferred): kinship data. same data used in my JMLR paper